dobesv/berry/packages/plugin-check-for-multiple-instances/README.md

 This is important for stateful packages like react where the state should be shared globally in the application.

-To use it, update `.yarnrc.yml` to provide a list of glob patterns to match as `preventMultipleInstances`; packages that match the pattern will not be allowed to be installed multiple times.
+To use it, update `.yarnrc.yml` to provide a list of glob patterns to match as `checkForMultipleInstances`; packages that match the pattern will not be allowed to be installed multiple times.
 This uses micromatch to match the pattern against the package name and version, so refer to micromatch's documentation for detailed syntax.